Vicks VapoRub is a mentholated ointment made by American household and personal care manufacturer Procter & Gamble.

 Soothing sore muscles

-The NIH describes both camphor and menthol as topical analgesics, or pain relievers you rub on your skin.
+The NIH describes both camphor and menthol as topical analgesics, which are pain relievers rubbed on the skin.

 Treating toenail fungus

-While there’s little or no research to support the following uses of Vicks VapoRub, some people have said they tried it with favorable results.
+While little or no research supports the following uses of Vicks VapoRub, some people have said they have tried it with favorable results.

 Fading stretch marks